annbech/mxnet/docs/architecture/program_model.md

 ### Choose your Own Flavours

 As we have compare the flavours of deep learning programs.
-The goal of this article is to list these choices and compare their trade-off.
+The goal of this topic is to list these choices and compare their trade-offs.
-There may not be a universal solution for all.
-But you can always choose your flavour, or combine the flavours you like to create more interesting and intelligent deep learning libraries.
+There may not be a universal solution, but you can always choose your flavour, or combine the flavours you like to create more interesting and intelligent deep learning libraries.

 ## Contribute to this Topic